mauryas/data_science_product/README.md

-While JupyterLab provides an analysis and prototyping use of package, Fast API provides possibility to serve a data science solution in a scalable and production ready solution with documentation.
+Fast API provides the possibility to serve a data science solution in a scalable and production-ready solution.
+The swagger UI provides an interactive with documentation of the API.